nim-lang/atlas/doc/atlas.md

 ### Projects

-A workspace contains one or multiple "projects".
+A project contains one or multiple "projects".
 These projects can use each other and it is easy to develop multiple projects at the same time.

 ### Dependencies

-Inside a workspace there can be a `_deps` directory where your dependencies are kept.
+Inside a project there can be a `_deps` directory where your dependencies are kept.
 It is easy to move a dependency one level up and out the `_deps` directory, turning it into a project.
 Likewise, you can move a project to the `_deps` directory, turning it into a dependency.